AzzAz12/DivinityOS/README.md

 ## How to build

 ### Dependency
-To build the system, you need to install them on your computer (and your self):
+To build the system, you need to install them on your computer:

 - x86_64 rust toolchain (nightly version, at least v1.80)
 - xorriso